Sonja Sekula: Career

 In New York Sekula befriended American poet Carl Sandburg and met the surrealists in exile during 1942.
 It was during this time that she became part of an international circle of artists, writers, choreographers, and composers in New York in the 1940s, when she was in her early twenties.

-Peggy Guggenheim included Sekula in the 1943 exhibition "31 Women" at her Art of This Century gallery, and gave Sekula her first solo exhibition in 1946.
+Peggy Guggenheim included Sekula in the 1943 exhibition Exhibition by 31 Women at her Art of This Century gallery, and gave Sekula her first solo exhibition in 1946.
 Betty Parsons Gallery exhibited Sekula's work in 1948.
 In 1949, she had a third one-man show and was also included in a Betty Parson's group show with Theodoros Stamos, Jackson Pollock, and Barnett Newman.

 Despite people holding good opinions of her work, the same could not be said about the artist.
 Sonja was seen as unfortunate due to not only her mental state, but also her open sexuality.
 Thus her work is often overlooked.

 Sekula returned to Switzerland with her family in 1955 and remained there for the rest of her life, although she did return to New York in 1957.
 In 1955 Sekula had a solo exhibition at Galerie Palette, Zurich.

+Her work is in the collections of the Irish Museum of Modern Art, the Museum of Modern Art, the Pennsylvania Academy of the Fine Arts, and the Walker Art Center.
+In 2016 her biography was included in the exhibition catalogue Women of Abstract Expressionism organized by the Denver Art Museum.